 It’s time to get spirited about fighting back.

-Seeing the words “Consumer Deceased” on your credit report when you are very much alive is more than just ridiculous or unsettling, it is an omen of potentially serious consequences yet to come.
 A consumer deceased indicator can prevent you from opening credit accounts, renting a home, securing a loan, or even passing a background check.
 It can cause your bank accounts to lock down and your benefits to cease.

 Quick Links